choitingwing/master_thesis/README.md

-# Error estimation of neutrinos energy
+# Error estimation of neutrinos energy using Deep Learning technique.

 These code is base on my master thesis: "DiVa link" The estimation is done by two methods: Likelihood Inference and Normalising Flows